-Previously as a foreign correspondent based in Jerusalem, he has covered on the mall shooting in Nairobi, Kenya as well as the Ghouta chemical attack in Syria in 2013.
-Additionally, Vittert has covered the massive unrest and violent protests from Cairo, Egypt and Benghazi, Libya as well as the on-going tension in the Middle East from the southwestern region in Israel and Jerusalem.
+Throughout his tenure, Vittert has reported live on top stories including the death of unarmed adult Freddie Gray and the protests that followed in Baltimore, MD.
+Previously, as a foreign correspondent for the network based in Jerusalem, he covered top international stories including the mall shooting in Nairobi, Kenya, the Ghouta chemical attack in Syria in 2013 and the massive unrest and violent protests from Cairo, Egypt and Benghazi, Libya.
+Additionally, he reported live on the on-going tension in the Middle East from the southwestern region in Israel and Jerusalem.

 Prior to joining FNC, Vittert anchored the weekend news at KDVR-TV (FOX 31) in Denver, CO and was a reporter for WFTV-TV (ABC 9) in Orlando, FL.
 He also worked at other national news stations, including KATV-TV (ABC 7) in Little Rock, AR, KNWA-TV (NBC 50) in Fayetteville, AR, and WMTV-TV (NBC 15) in Madison, WI.
 He began his reporting career as an intern at KTVI-TV (FOX 2) in St. Louis, MO.